Yihe-Harry/DSA3101-Group-Project/GrpB_models/b4_cost_effectiveness/README.md

 As new data sources (e.g., social media, customer support interactions) become available, the bank should assess whether they should be incorporated into the model to improve its predictive power.
 Changes in customer behaviour may require recalibrating the model, adjusting features or integrating new data to reflect emerging patterns.
 A continuous feedback loop allows the model to evolve based on new insights, ensuring it stays aligned with current market conditions.

 Effective Model Lifecycle Management ensures that marketing models remain relevant, accurate and adaptable to evolving conditions.
-By prioritising data freshness, regular retraining, continuous performance monitoring and the integration of new data sources, businesses can optimise their marketing strategies and achieve long-term success.
+By prioritising data freshness, regular retraining, continuous performance monitoring and the integration of new data sources, the bank can optimise their marketing strategies and achieve long-term success.
 This proactive approach ensures that marketing campaigns continue to drive high engagement and ROI while staying aligned with the latest customer trends and economic factors.

 # 3) Conclusion
 Balancing personalisation with cost-effectiveness in marketing campaigns is crucial for banks looking to maximise the impact of their marketing efforts while maintaining budget control.
 By leveraging AI techniques like customer segmentation, predictive modeling and Bayesian Optimisation, banks can ensure that their campaigns are not only personalised but also cost-efficient.